aspnet/SignalR/docs/GettingStarted.md

 The short-hand version of that is to simply run the  `build.cmd` or `build.sh` script that's in the root of the *SignalR* repository.
 The build script will automatically install the necessary .NET SDK version.

-If, after running `build.cmd` or `build.sh`, you did not get a successful build, please refer to the [Troubleshooting](./docs/Troubleshooting.md) document.
+If, after running `build.cmd` or `build.sh`, you did not get a successful build, please refer to the [Troubleshooting](#troubleshooting) section below.
 If your problem isn't covered, please check that you've met all of the prerequisites.
 If you still can't get the solution to build successfully, please open an issue so that we might assist and please consider updating this documentation to help others in the future.

 ## Troubleshooting
 Below are some tips for troubleshooting common issues.